Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Simulation study

-We used the so-called {\em warp-speed bootstrap} to conduct the tests described above; see \cite{gipowhi13} for details.
-Briefly, the warp-speed bootstrap is a method that is particularly useful for accelerating extensive simulation studies.
-In every Monte Carlo simulation run it draws only one bootstrap sample based on which the estimators are re-calculated.
-In the final step, the collection of all such bootstrapped parameter estimates, say $\hat{\bs \beta}_{k}^{(b)*}$, $k=0,1,2$, $b=1,\ldots,$10,000, is used for the inferential procedure.
+We used the {\em warp-speed bootstrap} \citep{gipowhi13} to conduct the tests described above.
+The warp-speed bootstrap is particularly useful for accelerating extensive simulation studies; in every Monte Carlo simulation run it draws only one bootstrap sample based on which the estimators are re-calculated.
+In the final step, the collection of all bootstrapped parameter estimates, say $\hat{\bs \beta}_{k}^{(b)*}$, $k=0,1,2$, $b=1,\ldots,$10,000, is used for the inferential procedures.

-\subsection{Comparison to the Cox Proportional Hazards Model}
+\subsection{Comparison to the Cox proportional hazards model}

-In a further step, we compared the performance of our method to $z$-tests obtained from Cox regression \citep{cox72}.
+In a further step, we compared the performance of the proposed method to $z$-tests obtained from Cox regression.
 To this end, we fitted a Cox model to each of the Monte Carlo samples, using the group indicator as an additional covariate.
-Also, to obtain a model serving a similar purpose as the model for the relative treatment effect, we included all $p_1=p_2$ interactions between the group indicator and the other $p_1=p_2$ covariates.
-Obviously, testing for $H_0^{(j)}: \beta_{j1}=0$ vs.\ $H_1^{(j)} : \beta_{j2}\neq 0$ with the pseudo-observation approach translates to testing for $H_{0,Cox}: \delta_{1}=0$ vs.\ $H_{1,Cox} : \delta_{1}\neq 0$ using the $z$-test in the Cox model, where $\delta_{1}$ denotes the first of the treatment-covariate interaction parameters.
+Also, to obtain a model serving a similar purpose as the model for the Mann-Whitney effect, we included all $p_1=p_2$ interactions between the group indicator and the other $p_1=p_2$ covariates.
+It can be shown that testing for $H_0^{(j)}: \beta_{j1}=0$ vs.\ $H_1^{(j)} : \beta_{j1}\neq 0$, $j=1,2$, in the pseudo-observation-based model translates to testing for specific linear combinations in the parameters of the Cox model.
+Details on the derivation and interpretation of the Mann-Whitney effect in a Cox regression model are provided in Appendix \ref{app:Cox}.

-\subsection{Results of the Simulation Study}
+\subsection{Results of the simulation study}

-{Figure~\ref{fig:boxplots_betas} displays boxplots of the estimated parameter values of $\beta_{11}$ and $\beta_{21}$ for the cases $p_1=p_2=2$ (Scenarios i and ii in Table \ref{tab:gamma_parms}) and $p_1=p_2=4$ (Scenarios iii and iv in Table \ref{tab:gamma_parms}).
-The boxplots in Figure~\ref{fig:boxplots_type-I_power} illustrate the respective rejection rates of the novel tests.
-Tables~\ref{tab:rejection_p2} and~\ref{tab:rejection_p4} contain all rejection rates obtained from the simulation study (for $p_1=p_2=2$ and $p_1=p_2=4$, respectively), both under the null hypotheses and under the alternative hypotheses.}
+Figure~\ref{fig:boxplots_betas} displays boxplots of the estimated parameter values of $\beta_{11}$ and $\beta_{21}$ for sample sizes $n_1=n_2=200$ and for the cases $p_1=p_2=2$ (Scenarios i and ii in Table \ref{tab:gamma_parms}) and $p_1=p_2=4$ (Scenarios iii and iv in Table \ref{tab:gamma_parms}).
+The plots in Figure~\ref{fig:boxplots_type-I_power} illustrate the corresponding estimated type-I error rates of the novel tests.
+Table~\ref{tab:rejection} contains all rejection rates obtained from the simulation study for $n_1=n_2=200$, both under the null hypotheses and the alternative hypotheses.
+The corresponding results for $(n_1,n_2) \in \{ (150,300), (500,300)\}$ can be found in Appendix~\ref{app:additional_simulation}.